brackermh/MatrixDisplay/README.md

 # **FPGA driven LED Matrix Display**

-Displaying a diamond bouncing off the corners in a pseudo-random fashion on the 32x32 HUB75 LED matrix display board using a Basys 3 Artix-7 FPGA.
+Project that Displays a diamond bouncing off the corners in a pseudo-random fashion on the 32x32 HUB75 LED matrix display board using a Basys 3 Artix-7 FPGA.

 ___________________________________________________________
 Pin-Out for use [Format : VHDL Signal <- Pin name (pin #)]: